ElektraInitiative/libelektra/doc/tutorials/odbc-backend.md

 - **\<mt metaval column name\>:** The name of the column in the meta-table where the values of the metakeys are stored.
 - **\<mountpoint\>:** The place in the KDB where the new mountpoint should be created (e.g. `user:/odbcData`).

-Finally we can create the mountpoint for our SQLite database:
+Finally, we can create the mountpoint for our SQLite database:

 ```sh
 kdb mountOdbc Selektra "" "" elektraKeys keyName keyValue metaKeys keyName metaKeyName metaKeyValue user:/odbcSqlite